 Sort Loose Items with Baskets

-Perhaps one of the quickest and most efficient ways of organising your wardrobe is to use baskets or boxes to store all the little bits and bobs that tend to just float around all over the place.
+Perhaps one of the quickest and most efficient ways of to maximise your wardrobe space is to use baskets or boxes to store all the little bits and bobs that tend to just float around all over the place.
 Sort items such as handbags, hats, spare bed linens and blankets into baskets to keep them all neatly arranged and easily accessible.

 Other items that can be sorted away into baskets include slippers, socks, pajamas, clothes that are stored away according to seasons and other smaller items of clothing to help keep everything easily accessible but still neatly tucked away.